ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

-Prior to Ansible 2.10 if the underlying ``describe_some_resources`` API call threw a ``ResourceNotFound`` exception, ``AWSRetry`` would take this as a cue to retry until it's not thrown (this is so that when creating a resource, we can just retry until it exists).
-This default was changed and it's now necessary to explicitly request this behaviour.
+Prior to Ansible 2.10 if the underlying ``describe_some_resources`` API call threw a ``ResourceNotFound`` exception, ``AWSRetry`` would take this as a cue to retry until it is not thrown (this is so that when creating a resource, we can just retry until it exists).
+This default was changed and it is now necessary to explicitly request this behaviour.
 This can be done by using the ``catch_extra_error_codes`` argument on the decorator.